ajcwebdev/ajcwebdev/README.md

 <img src="./header.svg" alt="ajcwebdev-header" />

-## I'm a full stack web developer and Developer Advocate on the RedwoodJS core team
+## I'm a Developer Advocate at StepZen as well as the RedwoodJS core team

-### I'm currently seeking GitHub sponsors to support my work on Open Source.
-Your sponsorship will help me spend more time communicating technical topics for developers.
-What do I do?
+### What do I do?

 ### :writing_hand: - Write blog articles
 ### :speech_balloon: - Give meetup talks